Andy Tsang: Strong police forces against protests

-Known to be a hard-liner, Tsang's unpopularity is borne out by his nickname, "The Vulture".
+Known to be a hard-liner, Tsang's unpopularity is borne out by his nickname, "The Vulture" (Note: “Vulture” (禿鷹) literally means “bald hawk” in Chinese and this nickname was based on the fact that he was bald and his war hawk-style of governance.).
 Under Tsang, police tactics and handling have come under increased criticism for heavy-handedness; incidents of police harassment of protesters have increased.
 In particular, since the start of the Umbrella Revolution, police methods and tactics have led to accusations that it has been turned into a political tool by the government, and that the police impartiality is no more; thus the governance system is seeing an erosion of the rule of law in favour of "rule by law", where the police are a mechanism for oppression of citizens.
 Tsang was conspicuously absent following the eruption of student protests and the start of the Umbrella Revolution where many questions were raised with regard to the Hong Kong Police Force using excessive force on protesters.
 This prolonged absence prompted speculation that he was gravely ill.
 Three weeks later, on 18 October 2014, Tsang dispelled concerns that he was deceased after appearing in front of the press to comment on the Occupy Central development.
 Fung Wai-wah, president of the Professional Teachers' Union, remarked that "the police have made themselves enemy of the people", literally overnight.